 It’s also possible to purchase eBooks and audiobooks through Bookshop.org.
 Bookshop sells eBooks through Hummingbird and audiobooks through Libro.fm, and the proceeds for these online orders still help support independent bookstores and authors.

-This support for independent bookstores has been especially important in 2020.
+This support for independent bookstores has been especially important during the pandemic.
 Sarah reported a sales jump on Bookshop.org due to the coronavirus pandemic, as well as an increase in the number of bookstores and affiliates who have joined Bookshop since the pandemic began.
-Bookshop.org has also been utilized as a tool for social change in 2020, with another sales jump in response to the Black Lives Matter movement.
-In fact, this year Sarah reported that “six of our ten best-performing stores on Bookshop.org are Black-owned bookstores!
+Bookshop.org was also utilized as a tool for social change in 2020, with another sales jump in response to the Black Lives Matter movement.
+In fact, that year Sarah reported that “six of our ten best-performing stores on Bookshop.org are Black-owned bookstores!
 Some of these stores include the Black-woman owned bookstores Semicolon Books in Chicago and The Lit.
 Bar in the Bronx, NY.”

 Bookshop has grown so much in just one year, but it has bigger plans for the future.
 When asked about the organization’s future goals, Sarah responded: “We just expanded to the UK last month, and plan on expanding to Spain and other countries in the future to help indie bookstores across the globe.
 We definitely plan on always adding new and better features that booksellers and all affiliates can benefit from.
 For example, we plan on integrating coupon codes for affiliates to use in the very near future, and even (eventually) a way for book lovers (booksellers, bloggers, authors, and bibliophiles alike) to add book reviews to Bookshop.org.
 Stay tuned for more!”

 We will definitely be staying tuned, and, in the meantime, we’ll be shopping online at Bookshop.org.

 * * * * *